Renewable Energy Zoning & Permitting Essential Principles

 • Recognize the differences in zoning control between state and local levels

-• Evaluate the legal aspects such as contract negotiations, land leases, easements and compliance with local and federal laws
+• Evaluate legal aspects such as contract negotiations, land leases, easements and compliance with local and federal laws

 • Review key issues specific to working on federally managed lands in the western United States